 We recently discovered a bug in our Account Activity API (AAAPI).
-This API allows registered developers to build tools to better support businesses and their communications with customers on Twitter.
-If you interacted with an account or business on Twitter that relied on a developer using the AAAPI to provide their services, the bug may have caused some of these interactions to be unintentionally sent to another registered developer.
-In some cases this may have included certain Direct Messages or protected Tweets, for example a Direct Message with an airline that had authorized an AAAPI developer.
+This API allows registered developers to build tools to better support businesses and their communications with customers on X. If you interacted with an account or business on X that relied on a developer using the AAAPI to provide their services, the bug may have caused some of these interactions to be unintentionally sent to another registered developer.
+In some cases this may have included certain Direct Messages or protected posts, for example a Direct Message with an airline that had authorized an AAAPI developer.
 Similarly, if your business authorized a developer using the AAAPI to access your account, the bug may have impacted your activity data in error.

 It is important to note that based on our initial analysis, a complex series of technical circumstances had to occur at the same time for this bug to have resulted in account information definitively being shared with the wrong source.
 More here.

 - The bug ran from May 2017 and within hours of discovering it on September 10, 2018, we shipped a fix to prevent data from being unintentionally sent to the incorrect developer.

 - The bug affected less than 1% of people on X.

 - Any party that may have received unintended information was a developer registered through our developer program, which we have significantly expanded in recent months to prevent abuse and misuse of data.

 - If your account was affected by this bug, we will contact you directly through an in-app notice and on twitter.com.

 - We have contacted our developer partners and are working with them to ensure that they are complying with their obligations to delete information they should not have.